 10 Chart Types

-- What should the chart tell?
+- What should the chart convey?

 - What facts are being compared?